 Temperature of Pecans

 Pecans are loaded with oils, just like other nuts.
 Oleic and linoleic oils constitute about 95% of the total oil in pecans.
 Rancidity can develop in the nuts when they are exposed to warm temperatures, changes in moisture or air.
 Linoleic acid is majorly responsible for rancidity and the oxidation in pecan kernels.
 The oil amount and saturation degree vary with the geographical location.
+Pecan oil is very sensitive to taking on smells and odors that they are surrounded by.
+Sealed in a air tight container such as Millican's Zipper pouch bags is a perfect way to store the pecans.

 Did you know that Millican Pecan offers fresh pecans halves, texas pecan pie, pecan gift baskets for sale at a pocket-friendly price?
 U.S. retail orders above $99 come with free shipping on lower 48 states.